CShark/usb_dmx/README.md

 ![](/Images/exploded.png)

 ### BOM
 The total cost for this device is currently aproximately 90€.
+Assembly takes around 6 hours, including soldering the boards, CNC the covers and soldering / crimping the connectors.
 You can save money by printing your own case (25€), finding a cheaper STM32G4xxRE variant at your local dealer (11€), finding cheaper XLR connectors (5€) and skipping on the display module (5€).

 <details>
 <summary>Mainboard (~40€)</summary>